vg615/3rd-Year-Group-Project/README.md

 # 3rd-Year-Group-Project
-Storage space for all the software regarding Driver Alertness Project
+Storage space for all the code and software regarding Driver Alertness Project

 BLE APP folder contains the code for the ios app.